 • Suggestions for work for teacher/TA to use with the pupil.

 • Group support, including using Wave 2 interventions.

 • Staff development/training to undertake more effective strategies.

 • Access to LA support services for advice on strategies, equipment or staff training.

 These interventions will be recorded and monitored through the use of EAZMAG and provision maps.
 It is important to see the impact of the intervention, to evaluate its effectiveness and to question why if it does not move the pupils forward.

 Pupil progress will be monitored on a termly basis in line with the SEN Code of Practice.
 Termly the schools data for vulnerable children is monitored by the Inclusion Leader.
 Strategic meetings with class teachers take place to discuss and implement relevant intervention/support for those individuals or groups of children who are not meeting expectations.

 Provision mapping is updated termly to reflect the above so that all staff are aware of the priorities for these children.
 These are discussed with parents termly to identify their priorities for their children.

 b) How will both the school/setting and I know how my child/young person is doing and how will the school/setting help me to support their learning?

-We keep parents /carers up to date with their child’s progress through termly structured conversations and at the end of the school year.
-In addition we have an ‘open door’ policy and encourage parents to come in and discuss any concerns they may have as and when they occur.
+We keep parents /carers up to date with their child’s progress through termly structured conversations and a report at the end of the school year.
+In addition we encourage parents to come in and discuss any concerns they may have as and when they occur initially with their child’s class teacher.
 In some cases where more frequent regular contact with parents is necessary, this will be arranged based on the individual pupil’s needs.